 Why not take a fabulous and leisurely drive through the Scottish Borders and visit two wonderful campsites Drummohr and Herding Hill Farm?
-Combining a stay at our two campsites is the perfect way to enjoy a Northumberland road trip connecting Edinburgh and the East Lothian coast with the beautiful Northumberland National Park and Hadrian’s Wall.
+Combining a stay at our two campsites is the perfect way to enjoy a luxury glamping in Northumberland road trip, connecting Edinburgh and the East Lothian coast with the beautiful Northumberland National Park and Hadrian’s Wall.
 With our road trip you don’t need to choose between city, coast or countryside – you can have it all!!

 There are two wonderful routes to cover the 100 miles or so between Drummohr and Herding Hill Farm.
 Check out our road trip blog for the Borders Historic Route from Herding Hill Farm to Drummohr along the A7 passing through Longtown, Langholm, Hawick, Selkirk and Galashiels, named by Visit Scotland as one of Scotland’s best scenic driving routes.
 (Alex – can we link the other blog here?)

 The other route to follow from Drummohr, East Lothian to Herding Hill Farm, Northumberland is the A68, a journey of around 2.5 hours if you drive directly but which can easily be explored over the course of a day or even longer if you wish to stop off on route.

 Driving South after leaving Drummohr there are a number of border towns and villages worth a stop in their own right.
 If it has opened, our first stop would be Bird Gardens Scotland which has a leading conservation bird breeding program and Visitor Centre.
 Nearby Carfraemill has a number of eating and drinking options.